Table of Contents

 Now use your right hand to teach your left hand how to do the same thing and make an A on the drum with the tips of your sticks in the center of the drum.

 That’s the quick and dirty on how to hold your drum sticks.
-For more help with learning to manipulate the drum sticks, enroll in my Intro To Jazz Drumming Course.
+For more help with learning to manipulate the drum sticks, check out my Intro To Jazz Drumming Course.
 I go into great detail about how to play with both matched and traditional grips.

 Snare drum rudiments